adamsilver/fdpb/09-a-really-long-form.md

 <input type="file" multiple>
 ```

 Once again, on first glance this seems like a reasonable enhancement, but this also is not without problems.

 First, this enhancement isn't widely supported and when it degrades, it does so by reverting back to a single file input.
-This means users won't be able to complete the task of adding multiple documents.
+This means users won't be able to complete the task of adding multiple documents, making this sort of enhancement exclusive.

 Second, users can only select multiple files within a single folder.
 If the user's files are across different folders, they'll be stuck, unless they realise they need to move all the files into the same directory beforehand.
-This is a big ask for low confidence users, and hardly a satisfactory user experience.
+This is a big ask for low confidence users, and hardly a satisfactory user experience for more confident users.

 Alternatively, we could ask users to compress multiple files into a zip file before uploading.
 Then we'd just need the broadly supported single file input.
 But this puts the onus on the user and there's a high chance some users wouldn't know what to do.
 Heck, some users may not even have compression software.
 Really, we ought to do the hard work for them.

+### Drag and drop AJAX upload

+Just before, I mentioned that file inputs have drag and drop capability by default.
+So why enhance at all?
+It's a really good question, and not something I'd rush to do without first understanding a pressing user need.

+One reason might be that it's not immediately obvious that a file input allows users to drag and drop.
+Another reason is that it's not a particularly large hit area.
+Creating an enhanced drag and drop interface solves both of these problems.

+The premise is quite simple.
+For supporti

+Notes:

+- One thing to be aware of though, is that you can't use a custom drag and drop approach to populate file inputs for submission due to security.
+This means that you have to upload the files immediately (`ondrop`) using AJAX.
+A request per drop.
+- Due to this constraint you won't want to mix normal fields with upload fields.
+Mixing the two could cause confusion.
+Although consider gmail.
+Upload files and send email together in the UI.
+- Another consideration is that as the interface is very different for drag and drop users, it's wise to give users the choice to convert the interface into a more standard input.
+- However, this only works for browsers that support `multiple` which is seriously lacking support and has no useful degrade path.
+- This means the choice needs to convert the interface into multiple file inputs which has it's own set of problems (how many they need etc).
+- If users need to drag and drop files from multiple directories, they'll have to drag and drop multiple times and keep track of the things they have already uploaded, things in progress etc.

+Considering all the notes I'd suggest a first iteration as follows:

+LABEL: Attach document
+HINT: Drag and drop files onto the gray area below.
+INPUT

+Then with CSS/JS expand the gray box to make it as obvious as possible that you can drag files onto there.
+But only when a multiple input which as we've just said is out of the window.

+With all that said, this solution just isn't going to work.
+We'll need to enhance the interface with Javascript let users either drag and drop OR use multiple file inputs.
+We need to give users choice.

+Flow and interaction.
+Use GMAIL approach.
+Let users drag and drop files uploaded with AJAX.
+Then let the user submit the form to save and finish/move onto next step if there is one.

+Without JS we're have to let users still upload multiple documents somehow anyway.

-To give users an agreeable and inclusive experience, we need to rethink the design approach.
+To give users an agreeable and inclusive experience, we need to rethink the entire design approach.
 Also, this problem is worth solving in a more abstract fashion.
 Universal Credit, for example, doesn't just ask users to upload multiple documents, but to provide information about ‘multiple’ children too.
 Let's consider patterns for being able to ‘add another’.

 ## Add another